Question from Rod: My friend and I were discussing the advancements that have been made in technology when an interesting question came to mind.

 Rick’s answer: That’s a great question, Rod.
 I’m glad you asked it, but I’m afraid your friend takes the prize on this one…

-The new hard drives you’re referring to are Seagate’s MACH.1 series drives, and truth be told, those drives really are blazing speed demons compared to other hard drives thanks to a number of technological innovations.
+Truth be told, the fastest hard drives available today really are blazing speed demons compared to the hard drives from times past, thanks to a number of technological innovations.

-But that being said, even those MACH.1 drives can’t match the read/write speeds of even the slowest current solid state drives.
+But that being said, even those fastest hard drives can’t match the read/write speeds of even the slowest current solid state drives.